o3de/o3de.org/content/docs/user-guide/editor/editor-automation-examples.md

 # Returns whether or not idle processing is enabled for the Editor
 azlmbr.legacy.general.is_idle_enabled()

-# waits idling for a given seconds
+# idles for specified number of seconds
 azlmbr.legacy.general.idle_wait(floatSeconds)
 ```